UniHM: Unified Dexterous Hand Manipulation with Vision Language Model¶

 TL;DR¶

-This paper proposes UniHM, the first unified language-conditioned dexterous hand manipulation framework.
-It maps heterogeneous robotic hands into a shared discrete space via a morphology-agnostic VQ codebook, leverages a VLM for instruction-driven manipulation sequence generation, and ensures physical feasibility through physics-guided dynamic refinement.
+UniHM is proposed as the first unified language-conditioned dexterous hand manipulation framework.
+It maps heterogeneous robotic hands to a shared discrete space via a morphology-agnostic VQ codebook, combines a VLM for instruction-driven sequence generation, and ensures physical feasibility through physics-guided dynamic optimization.

 Background & Motivation¶

-Dexterous hand manipulation requires perceiving, grasping, and reconfiguring objects in complex environments.
-Generating diverse, long-horizon, and physically feasible manipulation sequences is critical for advancing humanoid robot applications.
+Dexterous manipulation requires perceiving, grasping, and reconfiguring objects in complex environments.
+Generating diverse, long-horizon, and physically feasible manipulation sequences is key to advancing humanoid robot applications.

-Limitations of prior work: - Object-centric methods (UniDexGrasp, DexGraspNet, etc.): lack open-vocabulary instruction guidance and can only handle fixed sequences. - Language-guided grasping methods (SemGrasp, AffordDexGrasp, etc.): primarily generate static grasp poses, neglect temporal structure, and cannot produce smooth, continuous manipulation sequences. - Existing VLM-based manipulation methods (MotionGPT, HOIGPT, etc.): mainly target digital hands or low-DoF grippers, lacking cross-morphology generalization and physical feasibility guarantees.
+Limitations of Prior Work: - Object-centric methods (UniDexGrasp, DexGraspNet, etc.): Lack open-vocabulary instruction guidance and only handle fixed sequences. - Language-guided grasping methods (SemGrasp, AffordDexGrasp, etc.): Primarily generate static grasp poses, ignoring temporal structure and failing to produce smooth continuous manipulation sequences. - Existing VLM manipulation methods (MotionGPT, HOIGPT, etc.): Mainly target digital hands or low-DOF grippers, lacking cross-hand generalization and physical feasibility guarantees.

-Goal: Generate dynamic dexterous manipulation sequences directly from images and open-vocabulary instructions, supporting multiple hand morphologies without relying on teleoperation data.
+Goal: Directly generate dynamic dexterous manipulation sequences from images and open-vocabulary instructions, supporting multiple hand types without reliance on teleoperation data.

 Method¶